oceanprotocol/docs/predictoor/pdr-parameters.md

 ## Mainnet Details
 As of Oct 10, 2023, Predictoor / Ocean contracts are deployed to [Oasis Sapphire mainnet](https://docs.oasis.io/dapp/sapphire/#mainnet).

 Users need (real) OCEAN & ROSE tokens:

-**OCEAN.** Staking & payment is in OCEAN.
-Users [acquire OCEAN via exchanges](https://oceanprotocol.com/about-us/ocean-token#get).
-Users bridge OCEAN tokens from ETH mainnet to Oasis Sapphire mainnet via [Celer](https://celer.network/).
+**- OCEAN.** Staking & payment is in OCEAN.
+[How to get OCEAN on Sapphire](https://github.com/oceanprotocol/pdr-backend/blob/main/READMEs/get-ocean-on-sapphire.md).
-**ROSE.** Gas fees are in ROSE.
-Users bridge tokens bridge from Oasis Emerald mainnet to Oasis Sapphire mainnet via Celer.
-[Read the details here](https://oasisprotocol.org/blog/celer-messaging-bridge-integration)
+**- ROSE.** Gas fees are in ROSE.
+[How to get ROSE on Sapphire](https://github.com/oceanprotocol/pdr-backend/blob/main/READMEs/get-ocean-on-sapphire.md).

 ## Feeds Published
 For testnet, there are 10 feeds: X/USDT pair for each of the top-10 coins by market cap (ignoring stablecoins), 5m timescales, on Binance, >0% fees on Binance.
 Paid feeds.
 The coins are: X = BTC, ETH, BNB, XRP, ADA, DOGE, SOL, LTC, TRX, DOT